-Of course, you can buy food at the airport and take it onto your airplane, but if you find yourself short of time or don't care for any of the airport's food offerings, you are out of luck.
+You can buy food at the airport and take it onto your airplane, but if you find yourself short of time or don't care for any of the airport's food offerings, you are out of luck.
 If you have food allergies or follow a specific diet, you are even worse off.
 Airport food is expensive, too.

-Understand the TSA Regulations
+Understanding TSA Regulations

-The Transportation Security Administration prohibits all liquids and gels in containers larger than 100 milliliters (just over three ounces) in carry-on baggage on all flights.
+The Transportation Security Administration prohibits all liquids and gels in containers larger than 100 milliliters (just over three ounces) in carry-on baggage.
 Liquids and gels may be brought in these smaller quantities, provided that all such containers fit into a one quart, zip-close plastic bag.
 "Liquids and gels" include peanut butter, jelly, frosting, pudding, hummus, applesauce, cream cheese, ketchup, dips, and other soft or pourable food items.
 The only exceptions are baby food, baby milk, juice for infants, and liquid medicine (with a written prescription).

 Plan Your In-Flight Menu

 If you are traveling abroad, be sure to eat or discard all meats, vegetables, and fruits you bring with you before you land.
 Most countries restrict imports of these items, so you will not be permitted to bring them past the customs checkpoint.

-You can buy bottled beverages in the airport terminal once you have passed through security.
+You can buy beverages in the airport terminal once you have passed through security.
 You will be offered a beverage on your flight unless the weather is poor or the flight is extremely short.

 Transport Your Food Safely